wp-plugins/contact-form-7-sms-addon/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Adding link to sign up for an account if you don't already have one.

 = 1.5.3 =
-* Update mediaburst API wrapper for character compatability on older PHP installs
+* Update mediaburst API wrapper for character compatibility on older PHP installs
 * Rename mediaburst API wrapper class so it works correctly when eCommerce plugin is installed